 A new center for research and workplace innovation

-The first phase of a development of a prominent South San Francisco property, Gateway of Pacific introduces a new center for life science research and workplace innovation.
-Located on a site initially master-planned to create more than 1.2 million square feet of new construction, Gateway provides a framework for high-quality architecture and landscape in a highly sustainable and collaborative setting.
+The first phase of a development of a prominent South San Francisco property – Gateway of Pacific – introduces a new epicenter for life science research and workplace innovation, providing a framework for high-quality architecture and landscape in a highly sustainable and collaborative setting.

-The foundational 12-story, 450,000-square-foot building defines the intersection of Gateway and Oyster Point Boulevards as two separate wings joined by a five-story atrium.
-As part of this initial phase, a 50,000-square-foot amenity building will be constructed over a two-level, below-grade parking structure that will serve the overall campus.
+The foundational 12-story building defines the intersection of Gateway and Oyster Point Boulevards as two separate wings joined by a five-story atrium.
+As part of this initial phase, an amenity building will be constructed over a two-level, below-grade parking structure that will serve the overall campus.
 An entry plaza over the parking structure will welcome visitors to the campus with mature landscaping and outdoor social spaces for dining and social gatherings.

-The amenity building will activate the plaza with a planned café, restaurant, fitness facility and conference center.
-The building's vegetated roof is part of a compelling strategy for energy conservation that visibly showcases a key guiding planning principle for the project – sustainable design.
-The buildings are designed to achieve LEED Platinum certification with sustainable features that include on-site energy generation from photovoltaic panels, rainwater capture, grey water collection and a high-efficiency heating and cooling system.
+The amenity building will activate the plaza with a planned café, restaurant, fitness facility, and conference center.
+The building's vegetated roof is part of a compelling strategy for energy conservation that visibly showcases a key planning principle for the project – sustainable design.
+The buildings are designed to achieve LEED Platinum certification with sustainable features that include on-site energy generation from photovoltaic panels, rainwater capture, grey water collection, and a high-efficiency heating and cooling system.

 Strongly shaped by local climate and the culture of discovery, Gateway of Pacific creates a new landmark that will transform South San Francisco.